yjl138h/yjl138h.github.io/_pages/profile_contents/about_lanhui_fu.md

-He was a Ph.D. student under the supervision of Dr. Yanan Li, and now he is working at a company in China.
+She was a visiting researcher under the supervision of Dr. Yanan Li from October 2020 to October 2021.
+She is now an Associate Professor at Wuyi University.